 TST for the whole family…

-Tsim Sha Tsui is arguably the most popular tourist and shopping destination in Hong Kong, so it’s difficult to imagine the origins that once inspired the name, which translates to ‘sharp, sandy point’.
-But with the swapping of sandy bays for shopping bags and local eateries, TST has developed to offer a little something for every member of the family.
-From the most family-friendly restaurants to the best play areas, we’ve hand-picked our favourite spots in this bustling part of Hong Kong…
+Tsim Sha Tsui is arguably the most popular tourist and shopping destination in Hong Kong, so it’s difficult to imagine the origins that once inspired the name, which translates to “sharp, sandy point.”
+But with the swapping of sandy bays for shopping bags and local eateries, Tsim Sha Tsui has now developed to the point where it offers a little something for every member of the family.
+There’s no need to wait for the next round of visitors to head over, we’ve found the most family-friendly restaurants, the best play areas and hand-picked our favourite spots in this bustling part of Hong Kong.

 Hotel ICON, 17 Science Museum Road, Tsim Sha Tsui East, Kowloon, Hong Kong, www.hotel-icon.com